datastax/spark-cassandra-connector/README.md

     sbt test
     sbt it:test

+It is possible to run integration tests with your own Cassandra and/or Spark cluster.

+    export IT_TEST_CASSANDRA_HOST=<IP of one of the Cassandra nodes>
+    export IT_TEST_SPARK_MASTER=<Spark Master URL>
+    sbt it:test

 Finally open a pull-request on GitHub and await review.